Antares (band)

-Antares was an Italian Eurodance act that became known in the spring of 1995 with the release of their first song entitled "Ride on a Meteorite".
+Antares was an Italian Eurodance act that became known in the spring of 1995 with the release of their first song, "Ride on a Meteorite".
 The group, also notable by how little information was known at the time about its composition, produced a couple of other hits before disappearing in 1997.

 The group was fronted by French models Eric Vincent, Aurore and Sophie.
-They turned out to only be playback performers, as the real voices behind the project were provided by English rapper Asher Senator and Italian vocalist Clara Moroni.
+They turned out to be playback performers, as the real voices behind the project were provided by English rapper Asher Senator and Italian vocalist Clara Moroni.